- OFFICIAL NAME = UNITED MEXICAN STATES

 Since 1991, the government in Mexico has undertook a number of major steps to reduce the air pollution in Mexico City, which has seen led levels drop by 95%, sulphur dioxide levels fall by 86%, carbon monoxide fall by 74%, while ozone levels have been reduced by 57%.

 The colored TV was invented by a Mexican man called Guillermo Gonzalez Camarena in 1942.

-Although the national sport of Mexico is equestrian events (rodeo), its most popular sport is football.
+Although the national sport of Mexico is equestrian events (rodeo), their most popular sport is football.

 Mexico has hosted the Football world cup finals on two occasions, in 1970 and 1986.

 Mexico hosted the Summer Olympic games in 1968.

 A pinata is commonly associated with Mexico.
 It’s a big, bright clay or paper-mache figure, filled with toys and sweets that is hung up on a big string and your kids takes turns whacking it with a big stick , until all the treats fall out.
 A popular birthday game in Mexico.

 Mexico is known for its food and drink culture.
 They include tacos, tortillas, burritos, tequila and for being the origin of chocolate.

 Mexico’s drug cartels claims thousands of lives every year.
 They control vast areas of the country and are responsible for kidnappings, assassinations and political corruption.
 Only recently, the U.S government has described the Sinaloa Cartel as one of the largest drug-trafficking organisations in the world.

 It is considered rude to stand around with your hand in your pockets in Mexico.